 After Accounting submits an annual financial report to the state, final carryforward is calculated for each school.
-Positive WSS, self-help, and sub-reimbursement balances are added to current school budgets and negative balances subtracted from current school budgets.
+In general, positive balances from WSS baseline, self-help, and sub-reimbursement are added to current year school budgets; negative balances are subtracted from current year school budgets.
 Funds will be added or subtracted from the same cost center and coded to the supply reserve commitment item, 5990.